NiCr42/xlsx-converter/readme.md

 # XSLX Converter

-Simple file converter : Print a sheet from a XLSX file to standard ouput (Stdout) as CSV format.
+Simple file converter : Print a sheet from a XLSX file to standard output (Stdout) as CSV format.

 ## Installation